acp29/iboot/README.md

 ## Development roadmap

-* Add option to compute confidence intervals for posthoc comparisons with `bootnhst`
 * Add option to vectorise jacknife calculations in `bootnhst` and `maxq`
 * Create a simple and efficient progress bar for the functions in this package
 * Add function to param folder to calculate D statistic from KS-test (with input format suitable for `bootnhst`, `iboottest` and (`i`)`bootci`)